-- JSON is like a lightweight version of XML - But perhaps not as good for mixed contents - Writing queries in JSON format is sometimes convenient, but confusing in many situations - Query as as pipeline: less declarative, but arguably easier to implement (especially to parallelize) - Nested structures requires more query constructs - \$unwind stage, \$elemMatch/\$map/\$filter/\$push/\$arrayElemAt operators, etc. - Distinction between the top-level and nested arrays is annoying - E.g., \$match stage and \$filter operator basically do the same thing - XQuery is much nicer in this regard (with ability to nest queries in return)
+- JSON is like a lightweight version of XML - But perhaps not as good for mixed contents - Writing queries in JSON format is sometimes convenient, but confusing in many situations - Query as as pipeline: less declarative, but arguably easier to implement (especially to parallelize) - Reminds you of relational algebra? - Nested structures requires more query constructs - \$unwind stage, \$elemMatch/\$map/\$filter/\$push/\$arrayElemAt operators, etc. - Distinction between the top-level and nested arrays is annoying - E.g., \$match stage and \$filter operator basically do the same thing - XQuery is much nicer in this regard (with ability to nest queries in return)